 The Rivers of India play a significant role in the lives of Indian society as well as in the life of the aspirant pursuing the UPSC Civil Service Exam.
 The river systems provide irrigation, drinking water, economical transportation, power, as well as grant livelihoods for a large number of population.
 This straightforwardly demonstrates why all the major cities of India are positioned by the banks of the river.

 Here we’ll discuss the Indian Rivers and their role in the IAS Exam.

 Most of the rivers discharge their waters into the Bay of Bengal.
-Some of the rivers flow through the western part of the country and towards the east of the state of Himachal Pradesh merges into the Arabian Sea.
+Some of the rivers flow through the western part of the country and merges into the Arabian Sea.
 The northern parts of the Aravalli range, some parts of Ladakh, and arid regions of the Thar Desert have inland drainage.
 All major rivers of India originate from one of the three main watersheds-

 - The Himalaya and the Karakoram range